mhpi/generic_deltamodel/docs/configuration_glossary.md

 ## 2. Observations Configuration

 *Note* observation settings are up to you to define and use in your data loader.
 The only requirement is the `name` parameter for the master configuration.
-We simply provide definitions here for the settings used for hydrological models presented in dMG as an example.
+We simply provide definitions here for the settings used for hydrological models presented in 𝛿MG as an example.

 **name**: Name of the observations.
 This is the name to list in `observations: ...` in the [master configuration](#11-hydra-yaml-argument-parser) when this data is to be used.